Way back in the mists of time, I conducted a survey of Sportive Cyclist email subscribers, asking them for their biggest frustration with cycling.

 I’ve mentioned it before, both on the blog and in my guide to your first long distance (which is available for free to email subscribers here), but decision-making has a surprising ability to sap willpower.

-Even making the smallest decisions, accumulated throughout the day, have the ability to drain your resolve to the point where all you can do is watch the Xtra Factor in your pants whilst looking at cat pictures on your smartphone.
+Even making the smallest decisions, accumulated throughout the day, have the ability to drain your resolve to the point where all you can do is watch Gogglebox in your pants whilst watching cat videos on your iPhone.

 Solution: reduce the number of decisions that you need to make, particularly where those decisions are not fundamental to what you want to achieve.